This post may contain affiliate links. Please see my disclosure policy for details.

 Where to stay in Chitwan National Park: Sauraha

 If you’re looking for where to stay after your walking safari in Chitwan National Park.
-Most tourists stay in Sauraha which is directly opposite in Sauraha.
+Most tourists stay in Sauraha which is directly opposite Sauraha.

-The Rapti river splits the park from the town and the town has all the stuff us tourists love like nice hotels, restaurants, shops, tourist information etc.
+The Rapti river splits the park from the town and the town has all the stuff tourists love like nice hotels, restaurants, shops, tourist information etc.